CorySanin/playfun-docker/README.md

 Because Playfun runs best in so-called "MARIONET" mode, multiple playfun instances should be managed in some kind of container orchestration tool.
 I use docker-compose.
 I have provided an [example docker-compose config](docker-compose.yml).

-dockerhost is necessary because otherwise Playfun would need to be provided a list of hostnames along with ports, which is not currently supported.

 ## config

 The simplest way to configure Playfun is to include all files in a folder that is mounted to `/playfun/config`.
 Inside `config.txt`, both the game and movie values should be prefixed with `config/`.
 Here's an example: